 Wills, Power of Attorney and Court of Protection

-Planning for the future is so important and making a Will is one of the things that should be on your ‘To Do’ list if you haven’t done so already as there are so many reasons to get a Will in place as soon as possible.
+Planning for the future is very important.
+Making a Will is one of the things that should be on your ‘To Do’ list if you haven’t done so already.
+There are many reasons to get a Will in place as soon as possible.

 In addition, if you are getting older and feeling the strain from managing your financial responsibilities, now may be the time to consider a Lasting Power of Attorney and the benefits this can bring you.

-Please do get in touch if you would like to discuss making a Will or if you or someone in your family wants to make a Lasting Power of Attorney, we can help.
+Please do get in touch if you would like to discuss making a Will.
+If you or someone in your family wants to make a Lasting Power of Attorney, we can also help.

 Why Should I Make A Will?